Why is this medication prescribed?

 Odevixibat comes as a capsule and as pellets to take by mouth.
 It is usually taken once daily in the morning with a meal.
 Take odevixibat at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take odevixibat exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-If you are taking the pellets, place up to 2 tablespoons (30 mL) of soft food such as apple sauce, oatmeal, banana or carrot puree, or chocolate or rice pudding in a bowl; keep food at or below room temperature.
-Do not use a liquid to mix with the odevixibat pellets.
-Open the shell(s) containing the pellets and empty the entire contents into the bowl of soft food.
+If you are taking the pellets or the contents of the capsules with soft food, place up to 2 tablespoons (30 mL) of soft food such as apple sauce, oatmeal, banana or carrot puree, or chocolate or rice pudding in a bowl; keep food at or below room temperature.
+Open the capsules or shell(s) containing the pellets and empty the entire contents into the bowl of soft food.
 Tap the shell(s) to ensure that all of the medication is in the food.
-Gently mix the food and medication and take the mixture immediately.
-Follow the dose by drinking a glass of water.
+Gently mix the food to disperse the medication and take the mixture immediately.
+Follow the dose by drinking water, baby formula, or breast milk.
 Do not store the mixture for future use.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.